MacroKiddie/D3/README.md

 If you want to cancel an evasive fire loop do a left click.

-Turn script off via insert key.
+You can disable the script via insert key.